CamilaDuitama/decOM/README.md

 ## Example

 You can use as input your fastq/fasta file from your own experiment, you can download an ancient oral sample of interest from the [AncientMetagenomeDir](https://github.com/SPAAM-community/AncientMetagenomeDir) or from the [SRA](https://sra-explorer.info/).
 The users of `decOM` can represent their own metagenomic sample as a presence/absence vector of k-mers using kmtricks.
-This sample of interest (from now on called sink) can be compared against the collection of sources we have put together.
+This sink can be compared against the collection of sources we have put together.

 Once you have downloaded the folder with the [matrix of sources](#before-running-decom) and the fastq file(s) of your sink(s), you have to create a `key.fof` file per sink.
 The `key.fof` has one line of text depending on your type of data: